openssl/openssl/INSTALL.md

     $ CC=gcc CROSS_COMPILE=x86_64-w64-mingw32- ./Configure -DCOOKIE

-If `CC` is set, it is advisable to also set `CXX` to ensure both the C and C++ compiler are in the same "family".
+If `CC` is set, it is advisable to also set `CXX` to ensure both the C and C++ compilers are in the same "family".
 This becomes relevant with `enable-external-tests` and `enable-buildtest-c++`.

 ### Reconfigure